people on Chicago's West Side have disabilities, are neurodivergent, or are learning English. Most local news isn't built for them.

 Deaf or hard-of-hearing residents who need captions, transcripts, and visual alternatives

-26.3% of West Garfield Park residents have some form of disability — more than 1 in 4 people.
+More than 1 in 4 West Garfield Park residents have some form of disability.
 The community has a 7.2% vision difficulty rate, more than double the citywide average, and a 10.9% cognitive difficulty rate, the highest among West Side communities.
 These numbers reflect deep health disparities, including diabetes-related vision loss, that disproportionately impact Black and Latine communities on the West Side.

 The reality: When nearly 18% of West Side residents live with disabilities, accessible journalism becomes critical.

-Visual, hearing, motor, and cognitive disabilities that affect how people access news
+Chronic illness, mobility, hearing, vision, and psychiatric or developmental disabilities that affect how people access news.

-Speakers of Spanish, Polish, Arabic, and other languages in our communities
+Speakers of Spanish, Polish, Arabic, and other languages who need translation or subtitle support

 When news is only accessible to some, we fail our communities.
-Accessible journalism isn't a "nice to have" — it's essential for democratic participation.
+Accessible journalism is essential for democratic participation.

 Short sentences, simple words, and clear structure make news accessible to all reading levels